QS at COP29: What makes a university sustainable?

 With COP29 being hosted in Azerbaijan, we also took the chance to preview the QS World University Rankings: Sustainability 2025 results and showcase Azerbaijan’s university performance.

 Finally, we gave a sneak preview of some of the trend data we’ve seen with the QS World University Rankings: Sustainability 2025.
+The full results will be launched at QS Reimagine Education on 10 December.
+Join us in London.

 Want to be the first to receive QS insights?